EdenWise/hjcrc/HJCSICextra.md

 **Male (God), Heaven, Flood**

+1) Underwriting
-1) Underwriting, mostly males, usually physically: heaven/earth, day/night, water/sky, land/sea, sun/moon, man/nature.
+2) male creation: heaven/earth, day/night, water/sky, land/sea, sun/moon, man/nature.
-2) "mankind in our own image"... gods... male and female
+3) "mankind in our own image"... gods... male and female

 **Female (Lord God), Seven**

-1) Failed recognition of Flood.
+1) Failed seeing source of the underwriting...
-2) man created.
+2) but female created this too: repeat-ish of male creation; agrees with what has been built...
-3) three people: Edenites, gooD, eviL.
+4) earth, man... three types of people: lifE (Edenites), gooD, eviL.